 Loleta Cheese Factory (5 minutes)

-I love good cheese and this is the place for it.
+I love good cheese, and this is the place for it.
 This cheese shop has a little bit of everything, and it is a fun place to buy a snack or a gift for the family.
 They have a ton of samples that you can partake in as well!

 Dinner Carter House Inn / Bless My Soul Cafe / Sirens Song Tavern in Eureka (5 minutes)

 There are a lot of historic hotels here.
 If you are looking for a good cheap option, the Days Inn is nice and is close to downtown.
-Carter House is also a nice place to stay if you want the most historic feel.
+Carter House is also a beautiful place to stay if you want the most historic feel.

-Thanks for reading and let me know what spots I left off in the comments.
+Thanks for reading, and let me know what spots I left off in the comments.
 You can read the next post in this series on Eureka to Crescent City.